What is Manuka honey?

 DOES MANUKA HONEY HAVE A BIO ACTIVE EFFECT?

-For years, Manuka Honey has been studied by renowned research institutes worldwide for its unique bioactive effect.
-Peter Molan has been researching the unique properties of Manuka Honey since the 1990s, on which he has published several scientific publications.
+For years, Manuka Honey has been studied by renowned research institutes worldwide for its bioactive effect.
+Peter Molan has been researching the special properties of Manuka Honey since the 1990s, on which he has published several scientific publications.
 Thomas Henle discovered in 2006 that naturally occurring MGO makes an enormous contribution to the bioactive power of Manuka Honey.

 MNZ PRODUCTS